mongodb-industry-solutions/Vehicle-Digital-Twin-Feedback-Loop/atlas-backend/README.md

 2. [Generate API key](https://www.mongodb.com/docs/atlas/app-services/cli/#generate-an-api-key)
 3. [Login with your API key](https://www.mongodb.com/docs/atlas/app-services/cli/#authenticate-with-an-api-key)
 4. Update your AWS Account ID in `./Connected-Products/triggers/eventbridge_publish_battery_telemetry.json`
 5. Navigate into the folder Digital-Twins-With-AWS/atlas-backend and import the Connected-Products application `realm-cli push --local ./Connected-Products --remote Connected-Products` and configure the [options](https://www.mongodb.com/docs/atlas/app-services/manage-apps/create/create-with-cli/#run-the-app-creation-command) according your needs.
+If you are unsure which options to choose, the default ones are usually a good way to start!

-    You should see the following appear:
+    After you've chosen your options, you should see the following appear:

         App created successfully